Princess Eugenie makes bold statement with wedding dress revealing scars

 Princess Eugenie made a bold statement with her choice of bridal gown, designed by Peter Pilotto and Christopher De Vos, for her wedding to Jack Brooksbank at Windsor Castle Friday.

 The dress, a long-sleeved ivory gown with a flowing train, folded shoulders, and a low back, revealed scars from a back operation the princess underwent aged 12.
-With no veil, she chose to accessorize with the Greville Emerald tiara.
+With no veil, she chose to accessorize with the Greville Emerald tiara (borrowed from her grandmother, the Queen).
+Her shoes, hidden from view, were designed by Charlotte Olympia.

 Eugenie hinted at the design of her dress in an interview broadcast on ITV earlier Friday, when she spoke about the importance of changing people's conceptions of beauty.